 - Learn in a new building that is purpose-built to support electronic engineering processes.

-- A degree programme structured to develop ingenuity, invention and product development skills.
+- A degree course structured to develop ingenuity, invention and product development skills.

 - Develop your interests through a number of optional course units in your final year.